Koatty/koatty_container/docs/api/koatty_container.values.md

 ## Values() function

-Indicates that an decorated class instance property values.
+Property decorator that assigns a value to a class property.

 **Signature:**